fyrworx4/fyrworx4.github.io/_posts/2023-10-31-SWIFT-KOTH.markdown

 Still I need to give credit where credit is due.
 Major props to the entire dev team for making this event possible.
 I've heard that the servers and infrastructure that was hosting the game went kablooey, ending up in some all-nighters to fix the environment.
 The machines were also created by students learning about cyber, so honestly it's kind of expected that the game will run into lots of issues, but I still think it's a good experience for both the dev team and the competitors.

 One of the biggest issues I had was the lack of testing and quality assurance.
 For the DotNetNuke box, I felt like the assumed path for the web flag seemed to be simply editing a file on disk somewhere within the webroot, but in actuality the contents were stored in the MSSQL database and the way to edit that was way more convoluted.
-Seeing how this competition was mostly targeted towards beginners, I don't think this was the intended path to control the web flag, and with some QA I think this issue should have been spotted.
+Seeing how this competition was mostly targeted towards beginners, I don't think this was the intended path to control the web flag.
 Furthermore, my Kali VM was connected to the environment's network through VPN, and my IP kept changing every few minutes.
 It was impossible to set up a C2 because of that.
-Once again I think this issue should have been spotted with some QA.

 Besides the technical issues, given the nature of this game, it's definitely more geared towards intermediate players who have enough technical ability to plan strategy and actually play the game as it was intended.
 I think the majority of the players had very little experience in cyber.
-I heard that there was a team that tried to run ufw on their Kali machines, not knowing that it did nothing against the target machines.
+I can see how it can be a bit unfair for a team full of CyberPatriot 1st place champions to go against students that are new to Linux.

-As for my buddies on my team, it was definitely very tough to explain my methodologies and strategy since they were new to things like port scanning and services.
+As for my buddies on my team, it was definitely very tough to explain my methodologies and strategy since they were new to things like port scanning and externally-facing services.
 I did my best and tried to walk them through the DotNetNuke attack path, from initial access to `SYSTEM`, along with creating a new admin user as persistence, but it's hard to say if the understanding went through.

 At the end of the day it's a skill issue.

 I think there has to be some rules to give those newer players at least a chance against the machines.
 TryHackMe has a KotH game and in this [blog post](https://tryhackme.com/r/resources/blog/guide-to-king-of-the-hill) they explain the rules pretty well.
 One of the things the blog mentions is that "its not a fight if there is no one in the ring".
 Things like aggressive firewalling, completely patching up systems, abusing killing sessions, etc. should probably not be allowed since it completely destroys the chance that another team can get onto the system.

-When I was doing chest day with Palmer, an eboard member who is also super buff, we chatted about KoTH and he mentioned having two separate brackets for competitors, which I think can be interesting.
-The issues with completely locking down systems still exists.
+When I was doing chest day with Palmer, a SWIFT eboard member who is also a very buff dude, we chatted about KoTH and he mentioned having two separate brackets for competitors, which I think can be interesting.
+It can make for a more even-level playing field, since the greener folks don't have to worry about an instant lockdown of boxes.
+However, in the upper bracket, the issues with completely locking down systems still exists.
 If a team manages to get root first, they can instantly disable all initial access vectors and completely own that box, preventing other players from even touching that box.

 One suggestion I have is disabling access to root or `SYSTEM` entirely from all of the machines.
 This was the situation that Team 12 and my team were in on the Linux machine, where we didn't have the permissions to enable firewalls or disable services, but still had some leverage over the machine to modify flags and monitor processes.
 We had to resort to really cheeky and creative ways to control the flags and prevent others from capturing our flags.
 I think this made for a really interesting battleground and definitely was the better part of the competition.
 The machines can have another unprivileged user with a "root" flag to simulate some sort of privilege escalation.